-Appeals from the instructor's decision will be made first to the instructor's chair or program head, then to the college judicial review board, then to the academic integrity board and then to the vice president for academic affairs or dean, as appropriate, whose decision will be final.
+Appeals from the instructor's decision will be made first to the instructor's chair or program head, then to the academic integrity board and then to the vice president for academic affairs or dean, as appropriate, whose decision will be final.
 An adverse decision may subject the student to additional program specific sanctions.
 In the event that the appeal is not upheld, a record of the violation and the penalty imposed will be a part of the student's academic record (department and registrar's office) while at the college.